heyjmac/Spinner/README.md

 ![Spinner Cover](cover.png)

 **Spinner** is a tool for measuring and improving sales performance using the SPIN methodology.
 Based on the concepts in the **SPIN Selling** book, it provides a way to analyze sales conversations.
-The interface was created using [Webcrumbs Frontend AI](https://tools.webcrumbs.org).

 ## User Interface

 Spinner’s interface was built using [Webcrumbs Frontend AI](https://tools.webcrumbs.org).
 It is practical and designed to meet user needs.
+Explore it and tweak it through this [link](https://share.webcrumbs.org/ne6ep_).

 ![Webcrumbs](interface.png)